MaxwellDAnderson/crypto-sandbox/README.md

 # crypto-sandbox

+**2021-01-17:** Finished a console program that lists the public keys in a file directory, and produces a PGP message block from user input.

 **2021-01-14:** I created this repository, because I started really getting into cryptography.
 This sandbox is where I plan to experiment with what I learn.
 Currently, most of it is pretty elementary.
 But I thought maybe some